ajama0609/emg_hand_manipulation/README.md

 The most challenging aspect is detecting the **resting state** because the muscle signals are weak, leading to low SNR and lower classification confidence.
 Improving rest state identification is key to enhancing overall accuracy.

-Interestingly, many studies in the literature achieve around **90% accuracy** in multi-class hand gesture classification **without** employing deep neural networks.
+Many studies in the literature achieve around **90% accuracy** in multi-class hand gesture classification **without** employing deep neural networks.

 Below is the confusion matrix from the best performing training run: